-Best Guitar Effects is back with a round-up of the 20 Best Delay Pedals available in 2018.
-The market is filled delays, and we wanted to narrow things down to the pedals that stand out the most.
-We’ll start with a short guide to delay pedals and the types available before we jump right into our list.
+Best Guitar Effects is back with a round-up of the 23 Best Delay Pedals available in 2019.
+The market is filled with delays, and we wanted to narrow things down to the pedals that really stand out.
+We’ll start with a short guide to delay pedals and the types available and then showcase our definite list of the very pedal delays out there.

 What Is Delay?